frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 "In like manner, he took also the cup after supper saying, 'This cup is the new covenant in my blood which shall be shed for you'" (Luke 22:20).
 Again, Our Lord foretells the shedding of blood on Calvary, emphasizing again that the Mass is a sacrifice.

-John Paul II, in one of his final Encyclical Letters on the Eucharist says that the Eucharist is "the heart of the mystery of the Church" (Pope John Paul II, *Ecclesia de Eucharistia*, April 17, 2003).
+John Paul II, in one of his final Encyclical Letters on the Eucharist, says that the Eucharist is "the heart of the mystery of the Church" (John Paul II, Encyclical, *Ecclesia de Eucharistia*, April 17, 2003).

 The Church exists for the Blessed Eucharist.
 It\'s the most perfect of all the sacraments.